farooq-teqniqly/pdf-form-filler/README.md

 # PDF Form Filler

 PDF Form Filler is a command-line tool for automatically filling out weekly job-search log PDF forms using structured YAML data.
-It is designed to help users quickly generate completed forms for submission, and to make onboarding and contribution easy for developers.
+It leverages AI to look up and fill company contact information based on business names, making it easy to generate completed forms for submission.
+Designed for quick setup and use by developers.

 ## Features

 - Fill out job-search log PDFs using YAML data
-- Supports field aliases and checkbox mapping for flexible PDF templates
+- AI-powered lookup of company contact information (address, city, state, website/email, phone) using OpenAI
 - Simple command-line interface
+- Utility script to extract field names from PDFs
 - Easily extensible and customizable

 ## Getting Started